 In short, when in doubt, throw it out.
 If your mayo sits opened in the fridge for half a year, it’s probably better to discard it anyway.

 How To Store Mayonnaise So It Lasts The Longest?

 To avoid any accidental microbial contamination, make sure to always use clean spoons to scoop mayo.
-I know you sometimes don’t feel like standing up and going for an extra spoon to grab some mayo, but that’s actually necessary.
+I know you sometimes don’t feel like standing up and going for an extra spoon to grab some mayo, but that’s the right thing to do.
 Especially if you have a big jar that’s just opened.
-If would be a waste if any bacteria got there and cause the may to spoil.
+If would be a waste if any bacteria got there and caused the mayo to spoil.

 Last but not least, freezing mayo alone isn’t a good idea.
 The thickness and texture of thawed mayo won’t resemble the original one much, and you’ll likely find it gross.
 Similar thing for salads and sandwiches, and other dishes with mayo.
 The one exception here is baked goods where you use mayo as shortening.
 These tend to freeze well ([DM]).

 In a Nutshell